Ted Williams: Career overall

+Most modern statistical analyses place Williams, along with Ruth and Barry Bonds, among the three most potent hitters to have played the game.
+Williams' baseball season of 1941 is often considered favorably with the greatest seasons of Ruth and Bonds in terms of various offensive statistical measures such as slugging, on-base and "offensive winning percentage."

 Williams is one of only 29 players in baseball history to date to have appeared in Major League games in four decades.

+Note: Bold indicates all-time MLB leader in category.

 Player profile

 Playing style

 Williams was an obsessive student of hitting.
 He famously used a lighter bat than most sluggers, because it generated a faster swing.
 In 1970, he wrote a book on the subject, The Science of Hitting (revised 1986), which is still read by many baseball players.
-The book describes his theory of swinging only at pitches that came into ideal areas of his strike zone, a strategy Williams credited with his success as a hitter.
-Pitchers apparently feared Williams; his bases-on-balls-to-plate-appearances ratio (.2065) is still the highest of any player in the Hall of Fame.
+The book describes his theory of swinging only at pitches that came into ideal areas of his strike zone, a strategy Williams credited with his success as a hitter; as a result, Williams' bases-on-balls-to-plate-appearances ratio (.2065) is the highest of any player in the Hall of Fame.

 Williams nearly always took the first pitch.

 He helped pass his expertise of playing left-field in front of the Green Monster to his successor on the Red Sox, Carl Yastrzemski.